Off-Campus Resources

 American Arab Anti-Discrimination Committee (ADC) Mental Health Resource Hub

-The ADC Mental Health Resource Hub‘s mission is to foster mental health and well-being within the Arab American community by providing accessible resources and hosting informative webinars led by experts in the field.
+The ADC Mental Health Resource Hub aims to promote mental health and well-being within the Arab American community by offering accessible resources and hosting informative webinars led by experts.

 Grief Cafe for Gaza